 Dental Implant Procedure in Laurel MD

-To begin, Dr. Goyal will consult with you on your tooth restoration options.
+To begin, Dr. Goyal will consult with you about tooth restoration options.
 To be a candidate for dental implants, you must be in relatively good dental health to ensure that your gums and jawbone can sustain a dental implant.
-If it is determined that you are a candidate for dental implants, X-rays and dental impressions will need to be taken to ensure that we can begin crafting a dental implant that is custom to your smile.
+If it is determined that you are a candidate for dental implants, X-rays and dental impressions will need to be taken to ensure that we can begin crafting a dental implant custom to your smile.

 At Laurel Smiles, we take our time during this step to ensure that the dental implant you are investing in will fit snuggly within your smile.
 By the end of this appointment, both you and our doctors will have a clear understanding of your treatment plan and what your personalized dental implant timeline will be.

 The next step is the surgical procedure.
 During this step, you should not experience any pain or discomfort thanks to a local anesthetic and other sedation dentistry options of your choosing.
 A small incision will be made into your soft tissues so that Dr. Goyal may surgically implant the titanium post into your jawbone.

 The post will take some time to heal and properly fuse to your jawbone.
 In the meantime, you will still have a gap in place of the missing tooth.
 Keeping the incision site clean will help ensure fast and thorough healing.
 As it heals, osseointegration takes place.
 While healing may take several months to complete, osseointegration will give your dental implant a solid base and provide tooth-root functionality.